Eloping on the Beach in California

 Some things to think about include:

 - Your tolerance for unpredictable weather conditions.
-Beaches can be windy; beaches can be foggy; and yes, beaches can get rained on too!
+Beach venues in California can be windy; beaches can be foggy; and yes, beaches can get rained on too!
 Sometimes we need to implement a backup indoor location plan at the last minute.

-- When it comes to beach weddings, simple is usually best.
-Simple attire, bare feet or flip-flops (and think about leaving the veil at home); Simple props (save the Champagne toast for your post-ceremony dinner unless you’re okay with a bit of sand in your glass!); Simple decorations (with the ocean as your backdrop, arches and urns of flowers are not needed).
+- When it comes to eloping on the beach in California, simple is usually best.
+Simple attire, bare feet or flip-flops (and think about leaving the veil at home); simple props (save the Champagne toast for your post-ceremony dinner unless you’re okay with a bit of sand in your glass!); simple decorations (with the ocean as your backdrop, arches and urns of flowers are not needed).

 - Your tolerance for strangers.
 If you’re planning a destination wedding on the beach, it may be your fondest wish to have it be just between the two of you.
 However, unless you’re a gazillionaire, securing privacy at a beach on a glorious summer day can be difficult to come by.
 Even with a permit, you’re only guaranteed that there will be no other weddings in that exact location on your day and time–a permit doesn’t mean you have exclusive beach access.
 So, if having swimsuit-clad beach-goers watching from a distance and applauding when you’re having your first married kiss is a turnoff, then we invite you to let us suggest some alternatives.